ngruver/NOS/README.md

 ## Datasets

+Preprocessed training and validation datasets are available in the [data](https://github.com/ngruver/NOS/tree/main/data) directory.
+To recreate the datasets from scratch, you can use the following instructions.

 In order to obtain many SASA labels, we use [IgFold's archive of pre-computed structures on paired OAS (pOAS)](https://github.com/Graylab/IgFold#synthetic-antibody-structures).
 We extract the sequences and structures and labeled them by running the [labeling script](https://github.com/ngruver/NOS/blob/main/scripts/data/label_igfold_poas.py):
 ```
-PYTHONPATH="." python scripts/data/label_igfold_poas.py
+PYTHONPATH="." python scripts/data/process_igfold_poas.py
 ```
-In order to used diffusion models with fixed dimension, we align the labeled sequences using a [wrapper script](https://github.com/ngruver/NOS/blob/main/scripts/data/align_igfold_poas.py) around ANARCI:
+Finally, we choose [random test sequences](https://github.com/ngruver/NOS/blob/main/poas_seeds.txt), and remove any sequences with an overlapping heavy or light chain from the training dataset:
 ```
-PYTHONPATH="." python scripts/data/align_igfold_poas.py
+PYTHONPATH="." python scripts/data/make_splits.py
 ```
-Finally, we choose [random test sequences](https://github.com/ngruver/NOS/blob/main/poas_seeds.txt), and remove any sequences with an overlapping heavy or light chain from the training dataset.

 For infilling-based sampling, our scripts expect space separated sequences with "\[MASK\]" denoting the infilling locations.
 An example can be found in the [test infill seed file](https://github.com/ngruver/NOS/blob/main/infill_test_seeds.txt).